vesperpew/Simple-PyVNC/README.md

-# Advertisement
-To buy our products, head up to https://vespy.shop

 # PyVNC
 A simple python VNC.
 Supports mouse & keyboard, with a frame rate of around 30 to 50 fps.